rehive/rehive-javascript/README.md

 ### About

-This is the javascript sdk for the Rehive User APIs' only.
+This is the javascript sdk for the Rehive APIs.

 ### Getting started